rubycut/hugo2wordpress/README.md

 # Status

-This is just initial release, pull requests welcome.
+This is just initial release, not ready for use yet.

 # Getting started